 “Over the decades,” the appeals court said, the U.S. Supreme Court “has repeatedly determined that the First Amendment places considerable limits on the criminalization of speech.
 We must abide those limits, even if that means, as it does here, that shameful speech escapes criminal sanction.”

 Judge Diana Gribbon Motz, an appointee of former President Bill Clinton, wrote the unanimous opinion.
-Other judges on the panel were Judge Stephanie Thacker, an appointee of former President Barack Obama; and Judge A. Marvin Quattlebaum Jr., an appointee of Obama.
+Other judges on the panel were Judge Stephanie Thacker, an appointee of former President Barack Obama; and Judge A. Marvin Quattlebaum Jr., an appointee of former President Donald Trump.